rise8-us/delivery-playbooks/docs/content/plays/product/value-stream-mapping.md

 Value Stream Mapping (VSM) is a Lean tool used to visualize the flow of how value is delivered to a customer—from request to fulfillment.
 Whether we're talking about software delivery, medication prescriptions, or launching rockets into orbit, this means mapping all of the activities required to transform a customer request into a good or service being fulfilled.

-At Rise8, we use VSM in relation to Theories of Constraints to help identify and remove constraints that limit throughput, and thus increasing value stream capacity and qualtiy.
+At Rise8, we use VSM in relation to Theories of Constraints to help identify and remove constraints that limit throughput, and thus increasing value stream capacity and quality.
 By revealing how value flows through our system, highlighting inefficiencies, and aligning teams around transformation priorities, we create imbalances to maximize throughput at the constraint.

 - **Every system has a constraint:** This is the factor that most restricts the system's output.
 - **Constraints set the pace:** Draw focus to the constraint until it is no longer the constraint